What Business Tax Costs Can Be Deducted?

 Sales taxes are just one example of state taxes that are deductible.
 State and local income taxes may be deductible on your personal income tax return (using Schedule A).
 If your business is a corporation or partnership, the business can deduct state and local taxes as a business expense, as long as they are directly related to the business activity.

-Disclaimer: This article includes a simple list for the purpose of providing general information.
+Disclaimer: This article is for the purpose of providing general information.
 It is not intended to be tax or legal advice, and is not intended to show all the restrictions and qualifications for deducting these taxes.
 Before you attempt to deduct any taxes from your business tax return, check with your tax professional.

 For more information on deductions for business taxes, see IRS Publication 535: Business Expenses.